Growing Herbs… it is easier than you think!

 WATER – They need this too, if in the ground/garden every 2 days depending on the weather… I water my mint every day… but more about that later.
-If you have planted in pots, the self watering ones are fantastic as you just need to make sure there is always water in it and the pots do the rest (they might be more expensive, but think how much money you have wasted on herbs over the years) But if you pots are getting enough sun (see above) you should water them every 2 days as well, just always check the pot every two days, if it is dry then water… even if it is only just a little cup.
+If you have planted in pots, the self watering ones are fantastic as you just need to make sure there is always water in it and the pots do the rest (they might be more expensive, but think how much money you have wasted on herbs over the years) But if your pots are getting enough sun (see above) you should water them every 2 days as well, just always check the pot every two days, if it is dry then water… even if it is only just a little cup.

 FOOD – Doesn’t matter if you have the best soil as well as slow release fertiliser, your herbs will still need food!
 Then best sort of food is an organic seaweed solution.
 There are so many brand out there, but you can choose.
 I bought a powdered Eco seaweed pot about 6 months ago and we are still using it… the most recommend brand is Seasole, but I think why pay for water, so I buy the powder and make it myself!
-So what ever you choose to buy every 2 weeks give your herbs a good drink of a liquid seaweed fertiliser and you will be so surprised at the results.
+So what ever you choose to buy, every 2 – 4 weeks give your herbs a good drink of a liquid seaweed fertiliser and you will be so surprised at the results.

 Now there are some exception to the above depending on what herbs you want to grow and you must know that some herbs are seasonal and look like they are dying off, but keep up the water and food and they will come back to life.
 Dill and Coriander are the exceptions, they go to seed no matter how much you pick them, so I always have a few plants at different stages on the go with coriander and dill.

 Mint needs twice as much water as very other herb, so water it every day!